irtaza-khan/QCanvas/docs/user-guide/getting-started.md

 **Web Application**: Visit `http://localhost:3000` (after starting the application)

 **API Documentation**: Visit `http://localhost:8000/docs` for interactive API documentation

+### 2. Authentication

+QCanvas supports both full user accounts and demo access:

+- **Demo Account**: Click "Use Demo Account" on the login page for instant access
+- **Full Account**: Register with email and password (any valid email works for demo purposes)
+- **Persistent Login**: Once logged in, you'll stay authenticated until you explicitly log out

+### 3. Try Examples

+QCanvas includes pre-built examples to help you learn:

+- **Bell State Preparation** (Beginner) - Basic entanglement
+- **Quantum Teleportation** (Intermediate) - Full teleportation protocol
+- **VQE Algorithm** (Advanced) - Variational quantum eigensolver

+Click any example card on the homepage to load it directly into the editor!

 ### 2. Your First Circuit Conversion